utkarsh2811/docs-dev/source/includes/_sources-data.md

 Source data endpoint allows sending multiple data items to multiple collections in the same http request.

-Propeties in request object are names of the collection to save data to, and values are lists of data items with properties corresponding to collection schema.

 ```shell
 curl "https://api.intempt.com/v1/your-org/sources/source-id/data"
   -d